youlandasu/youlandasu.github.io/_pages/about.md

 ## Awards

+- Outstanding Graduate Teaching Assistant Award of the School of Electrical & Computer Engineering, Georgia Tech

 - Second prize in the poster category at Symposium of Natural Language, Dialogue and Speech, New York Academy of Sciences

 - Honor Graduation from Harbin Institute of Technology (top 1%)